Your mission: explore strange new worlds, decode glyphs on orbital relics, and collect stardust.

 How to Play

 Interspeller is a turn-based word game for one to four players.
-It’s currently only available for Apple TV 3rd generation or newer.
+This original multi-player version of Interspeller is for Apple TV 3rd generation or newer.
 Players take turns guessing words and placing them on ever-changing game planet boards, trying to out-score opponents and unlock new planets.

 When you first start the game, you’ll be asked whether you want to sign into your Apple Game Center account.
 This is optional, but if you already have an account, this saves time typing your name and people you’ve played other Game Center games with.